IP3 and 100 Million Healthier Lives Partner to Provide a Permanent Home for the Change Library

-We at IP3 are partnering with 100 Million Healthier Lives (100MLives) to create a permanent home for their Change Library content on the public-good website we steward: Community Commons.
-Over the next few months, existing content will be migrated, and new bright spots, tools, and stories will be submitted to Community Commons starting in July 2020.
-This partnership will add sustainability to the Change Library, integrate its content to advance shared learning, and amplify these learnings through positioning for a larger audience.
+We at IP3 partnered with 100 Million Healthier Lives (100MLives) to create a permanent home for their Change Library content on the public-good website we steward: Community Commons.
+Pre-existing content was migrated, and new bright spots, tools, and stories can now be submitted to Community Commons.
+This partnership adds sustainability to the Change Library, integrates its content to advance shared learning, and amplifies these learnings through positioning for a larger audience.

 The Change Library

 The 100MLives Change Library is a practical, searchable, peer-reviewed implementation library that helps change-makers by sharing things that work--and things that don’t--to improve health, well-being, and equity.
 It comprises nearly 200 bright spots, stories, and tools shared by communities around the world.
 Unlike a traditional journal, Change Library submissions focus on implementation details: How long did the work take?
 In what context was it used?
 What details do you need to use this resource?
 The Change Library was created by and for communities and offers pragmatic resources, guidance, and inspiring stories to guide change.

 The Change Library features three types of content: bright spots, stories, and tools.
 1) Bright spots serve as a model for tangible actions that can be taken now, including practices, policies, or programs that have demonstrated significant, meaningful, measurable improvement; 2) Stories describe the journey towards equitable well-being of a person, organization, coalition, or community.
 Some stories share a “fail forward” moment—one where a mistake or failure led to significant growth and learning.
 And, 3) Tools include toolkits, guidelines/recommendations, websites, articles, and reports to help implement specific change work.